On the Estimation of Latent Distances Using Graph Distances: Discussion

 \section{Discussion}

-The method based on graph distances studied in the previous section suffers from a number of serious limitations: \benum \item The positions need to span a convex set.
-(In practice, the method is robust to mild violations of this constraint as exemplified in \figref{cities-simple}.) \item Even in the most favorable setting of \secref{simple}, the relative error is still of order $r$, as established \eqref{graph-distance-general1}, and this does not seem improvable.
-(To see this, contrast the situations where $d_{ij}$ is just below $r$ with the case where it is just above $r$.)
+The method based on graph distances suffers from a number of serious limitations: \benum \item The positions need to span a convex set, although the method is robust to mild violations of this constraint as exemplified in \figref{cities-simple}. \item Even in the most favorable setting of \secref{simple}, the relative error is still of order $r$, as established in \eqref{graph-distance-general1}.
+This is clearly tight for the graph distance method, and although it matches the lower bound established in \thmref{minimax}, this bias could potentially be avoided when the positions are nicely spread out, for example, as a random sample from some nice distribution is expected to be. \item The link function needs to be compactly supported.
+Indeed, the method can be grossly inaccurate in the presence of long edges, as in the interesting case where the link function is of the form \beq \phi(d) = p \IND{d \le r} + q \IND{d > r}, \eeq where $0 < q < p \le 1$, as considered in \cite{parthasarathy2017quest}. \eenum